 5. As an addition to the TAG's four key priorities, my fifth priority of Force Development will provide the strategic focus for the Nevada Air National Guard for the next five years.
-The importance of force development is key in solving the challenge of the demands on Airmen which will increase over time.
+Force development is key in solving the on-going and increasing challenges of the demands on Airmen which will increase over time.

-Further, my objectives for Nevada align with the USAF Chief of Staff's "A Vision for the USAF" and the Chief, NGB's principles of "Proven in Battle - Trusted at Home".
+Further, my objectives for Nevada align with NGB's principles of "Proven in Battle - Trusted at Home".
 The ANG's focus on our core missions include having a Community-Based force, a Cost-Effective Dual-Use force and a Deliberately Developed force.
 Building our key priorities through our strategy, we achieve our "Always on Mission" commitment to our president and governor.
 In all of the above, my policy remains focused on 3 Non-Negotiables I call TAP - Transparency, Accountability and Performance.
 I fully expect commanders and leaders at all levels to read and apply this plan to all aspects of mission execution.
-To whom much is given, more is expected!
+To whom much is given, much is expected!